2025 Printable Schedule of Events

 World Migratory Day Luncheon

 The Sasquatch Grubshack Food Truck will be waiting at the Rotacrest parking lot for the return of all the bird tours.
-Grab some grub and join us inside for a “Bird Cafe” with display tables, bird puzzles, coloring sheet, and a chance to play the “Wingspan” game!
+Grab some grub and then join us inside for a “Bird Cafe” with display tables, bird puzzles, coloring sheets, and a chance to challenge other birders with the “Wingspan” game!

 Time | 10:30 am - 4:00 pm, Saturday |